DataDog/hiring-engineers/answers.md

     810959	/api/v1/dash/810959	Michael's Visualization Reference Timeboard	created by mcolby@netzero.com
     809847	/api/v1/dash/809847	My_Metric	created by mcolby@netzero.com
     809827	/api/v1/dash/809827	Random Check	created by mcolby@netzero.com

- &nbsp;
     dog timeboard pull 810959 testtimeboard

-Important to note that the GUI also provides a "point and click" means to view the json for any graph in a Timeboard.
+Important to note,  the GUI also provides a "point and click" means to view the json for any graph in a Timeboard.
 The net result is multiple means to explore and analyze the json of a Timeboard for the json uninitiated.

 ![](gui_showing_json.jpg)  &nbsp;&nbsp;&nbsp;&nbsp;